 Now a couple things about this, flying car excluded, there are a bunch of ridiculous things going on in this ending.

-1. To win over, not only Danny, but her friends as well, Sandy completely transforms herself.
-In return Danny joins the track team and earns a letterman sweater, which he immediately ditches once he sees the new Sandy.
-So to recap, Sandy succumbs to social pressures and Danny becomes a jock and reforms himself in Sandy's eyes by taking off a Goddam sweater.
+1. To win over, not only Danny but her friends as well, Sandy completely transforms herself.
+In return, Danny joins the track team and earns a letterman sweater, which he immediately ditches once he sees the new Sandy.
+So to recap, Sandy succumbs to social pressures and Danny becomes a jock and reforms himself in Sandy's eyes by taking off a sweater.

-2. The most messed up element about this whole ending is that Sandy didn't have to change herself at all, because Danny fell in love with the real Sandy on the beach at the beginning of the f****ing show!
-Sandy forcing herself to become a greaser chick for Danny is basically a 1950's version of getting breast implants to win back the affections of your man: unnecessary and confirms that the man your with, is a completely utter asshole.
+2. The most messed up element about this whole ending is that Sandy didn't have to change herself at all because Danny fell in love with the real Sandy on the beach at the beginning of the f****ing show!
+Sandy forcing herself to become a greaser chick for Danny is basically a 1950's version of getting breast implants to win back the affections of your man: unnecessary and confirms that the man you're with, is a complete utter asshole.

 And yet, this is one of the most popularly performed shows among high schools in the entire country.

 Now to be fair, a school friendly version of the show was written.
 But that version only cuts out the smoking, drinking, Rizzo's pregnancy scare and various obscenities within the script.
 And most high schools aren't even performing this version.
 This version is mainly performed by middle and elementary schools.
 If you don't believe me, just Youtube "Elementary School Grease Musical" and prepare yourself.